 - Rails Girls Summer of Code Blog: Meet Team Rails Grrls

 - Rails Grrls Blog: 1st demo at SoundCloud

 Coaching Companies get a lot of love from the community.
 Tweets, blog posts, personal recommendations from participants, and mentions at conferences.
 The reach of where you can take your support is really only limited by your imagination.

-Being a Coaching Company has a very direct affect on the lives and projects of participants, and makes your company an extremely attractive one to potential hires, conference organisers, tech bloggers, journalists and media outlets.
+Being a Coaching Company has a very direct effect on the lives and projects of participants, and makes your company an extremely attractive one to potential hires, conference organisers, tech bloggers, journalists and media outlets.

-What makes a Good Coaching Company?
+What makes a good Coaching Company?

 Some Coaching Companies have supported participants who already work for their company.
 Companies who want to host a team of their own employees should make sure they state this in their application, so we know you have a specific team you would like to support.

 You might choose to come up with a plan for when participants work with you, or may have them come and go like normal employees in a work day.
 You could even be a co-working space who wants to host a team, and has gathered a roster of coaches to help.